sorainrj/ccclll/docs/i.Add the Extension.md

 ### Manifest Additions

 The Adverts ANE requires a few additions to the manifest to be able to start certain activities.
-You should add the listing below to your manifest, replacing `APPLICATION_ID` with your AIR application id on Android (eg `air.com.distriqt.test`) Note that it may be prefixed by `air.`.
+You should add the listing below to your manifest, replacing `APPLICATION_PACKAGE` with your AIR application package name on Android (eg `air.com.distriqt.test`) Note that it may be prefixed by `air.`.

 Make sure you add the  `com.google.android.gms.ads.APPLICATION_ID` `meta-data` tag with a string value of your AdMob app ID into the application node.
-You can [find your App ID](https://support.google.com/admob/answer/7356431) in the AdMob UI.
+You can [find your App ID](https://support.google.com/admob/answer/7356431) in the AdMob UI. i.e. replace `ca-app-pub-AAAAAAAAAAAAAAAA~XXXXXXXXXX` in the additions below.

 Also we suggest you enable hardware acceleration so videos are displayed correctly (i.e. the `android:hardwareAccelerated="true"` attribute on your android `application` tag).